jonas1ara/73/Problems/Arrays/Best-Time-to-Buy-and-Sell-Stock/README.md

 # Best Time to Buy and Sell Stock:

-This directory contains implementations of the "Best Time to Buy and Sell Stock" problem in the C++ and C# languages.
-Each implementation uses a one-pass dynamic programming idea to find the maximum profit and maintain a temporal complexity of `O(n)`.
+This directory contains an implementation of the "Best Time to Buy and Sell Stock" problem in C#.
+The implementation uses a one-pass dynamic programming idea to find the maximum profit and maintain a temporal complexity of `O(n)`.

 ## Problem description